-SHRI RAJENDRA PRATAP SINHA: What my friend says is quite correct that they should not be mixed but there are bound to be cases of financial difficulties and I am referring to them.
-In the Statement Objects and Reasons-in the financial memorandum-thev have -said the children's court would cost Rs.
-15,000; observation homes Rs.
-12,000; dren's home and special school Rs.
-30,000-these are recurring expenditure-and after care organisation Rs.
-5,000.
-They have given a total estimate of Rs.
-62 000 and I would like to know from my friend the sponsor of this Bill as to by how much the expenses will increase by such a provision of having two different sets of institutions?
-Could they be managed within this Rs.
-30,000?
-If so, I have nothing to say but if they cannot be managed within this Rs.
-30,000, probably a separate sanction of the President will have to be obtained: there may be the legal technicalities I cannot say, I am not a lawyer, but my lawyer friends will be able to say whether that will be required.
+SHRI RAJENDRA PRATAP SINHA: What my friend says is quite correct that they should not be mixed there are bound to be cases of financial difficulties and I am referring to In the Statement of Objects and Reasons-in the financial memorandum-they have said that the children's court would cost Rs.
+15,000: observation homes Rs.
+12,000; children's home and special school Rs 30,000-these are recurring expenditure-and after care organisation Rs 5000.
+They have given a total estimate of Rs 62 000 and I would like to know from my friend the sponsor of this B ll as to by how much the expenses will increase by such a provision of having two different sets of institutions?
+Could they be managed within this Rs 30,000° If so, I have nothing to say but if they cannot be managed with n this Rs 30,000, probably a separate sanction of the Pres dent will have to be obtained, there may be the legal technicalities I cannot say, I am not a lawyer, but my lawyer friends will be able to whether that will be required.
 If you examine the purpose of these two institutions you will find that it is more or less identical.
 They have been said in different words but the meaning is just the same.